czyys/dustforceguide/README.md

 ## Before you begin ##

-I want to emphasize that you’re not meant to complete this guide in one go, before moving on to playing any nexus maps, especially if it’s just your Dustforce beginnings.
+I want to emphasize that you’re not meant to complete this guide in one go, before moving on to playing any nexus maps.
 This guide covers techniques which some players start learning only after getting SS on most of the stock maps.
 Go through it at your own tempo, leave it after learning new tech, play some maps then come back later.
 You can also go through “Movement” and “Combat” sections independently.

+If you’ve only began playing Dustforce I recommend not focusing on climbing up the leaderboards just yet.
+First get comfortable with controls and physics of your character by getting SS ranks on some maps in the nexus.

 <br />